gigabite-pro/covizab/README.md

 # covizab

-Entry for MarketTech Kshetra '21
+Get your vaccine jabs the smart way.

-Get your vaccine jabs the smart way
+Entry for Comm Kshetra '21